HERE IS YOUR NEW ULTIMATE SAFER SEX GUIDE.

 Gay male condom usage

 “Condom use is declining among men who have sex with men.
-In a large survey of MSM in major urban areas, nearly two-thirds reported having condomless anal sex at least once during the past year, and a quarter said they had receptive anal intercourse without a condom the last time they had sex with a man.
-But there is also evidence that MSM use condoms at considerably variable rates depending on their own HIV status, the status of their partners, whether the partner is a main or casual one, and the sexual position”.
+In a large survey of MSM in major urban areas, nearly two-thirds reported having condomless anal sex at least once during the past year.
+A quarter said they had receptive anal intercourse without a condom the last time they had sex with a man.
+But there is also evidence that MSM use condoms at considerably variable rates depending on their HIV status, the status of their partners, whether the partner is a main or casual one, and the sexual position”.

 “Regarding their most recent encounter with a male, 14 percent of MSM reported condomless receptive anal sex—the sexual act that poses by far the greatest risk for HIV acquisition—and 9.8 reported both insertive and receptive condomless anal sex, or 23.8 percent total for those reporting receptive condomless intercourse.
 Men who knew they were HIV positive were more likely to report having had receptive anal sex without a condom the last time they had sex with a male.”

-The survey data were collected in 2005, 2008, 2011 and 2014 in 21 American cities as part of the National HIV Behavioral Surveillance (NHBS).
-Between 1100 and 1600 men who have sex with men took part in each round.
-Men were recruited at bars and clubs, social organisations, gay businesses, bathhouses, parks, etc.
+The survey data were collected in 2005, 2008, 2011, and 2014 in 21 American cities as part of the National HIV Behavioral Surveillance (NHBS).
+Between 1100 and 1600, men who have sex with men (MSM) took part in each round.
+Men were recruited at bars, clubs, social organizations, gay businesses, bathhouses, parks, etc.

-In 2015, Dawn Smith, MD, MS, MPH and colleagues at the Centers for Disease Control published an article in JAIDS analyzing condom effectiveness data for men who have sex with men.
-In their sample, they included data from two big studies: VAX 004 (4,492 men) and EXPLORE (3,233 men).
+In 2015, Dawn Smith, MD, MS, MPH, and colleagues at the Centers for Disease Control published an article in JAIDS analyzing condom effectiveness data for men who have sex with men.
+Their sample included data from two large studies: VAX 004 (4,492 men) and EXPLORE (3,233 men).
 These studies were conducted in the late 90s/early 2000s (i.e., before PrEP).
 Both of these studies included HIV-negative men who reported having sex with an HIV-positive partner.

 Among the thousands of men in the two studies, only 16.4% reported “always” using condoms with all sexual partners over the year or more the study lasted.
-That’s actually pretty typical.
-Many times, people will decide to use or not to use condoms based on a variety of outside influences.
-For instance, some people decide to stop using condoms with longer-term partners.
-Or, there are times when people just forget, don’t have access to condoms, or don’t think about it if they’re drunk or high.
+That’s pretty typical.
+Many times, people will decide to use or not to use condoms based on various outside influences.
+For instance, some people choose to stop using condoms with longer-term partners.
+Or, sometimes, people just forget, don’t have access to condoms, or don’t think about it if they’re drunk or high.

 In this study, inconsistent (“sometimes”) condom use with HIV-positive partners with detectable viral loads offered “minimal or no protection” from HIV.
-People in the study having receptive and insertive anal sex who reported “sometimes” using condoms had an estimated condom effectiveness rate of 8%.
-That’s really low.
+People in the study having receptive and insertive anal sex who reported “sometimes” using condoms had an estimated condom effectiveness rate of 8%, and that’s really low.

 Condoms and other STD/STIs

 Condom usage for gay males regarding STDs/STIs is more about risk reduction than total prevention.
-There are no reports or studies that detail the exact percentages or rates of risk or reductions but the presence of a condom will provide some level of protection.
+No reports or studies detail the exact percentages or rates of risk or reductions, but the presence of a condom will provide some level of protection.

 Using condoms can reduce your chances of getting or transmitting STDs that spread through genital fluids, such as gonorrhea, chlamydia, and HIV.
-But condoms are less effective at preventing STDs that can be transmitted through skin-to-skin contact if there are sores or cuts on the skin, like human papillomavirus or HPV, genital herpes, and syphilis.
+But condoms are less effective at preventing STDs transmitted through skin-to-skin contact if there are sores or cuts on the skin, like human papillomavirus (HPV, genital herpes, and syphilis.

-Condoms do less of a stellar job at lowering the risk of infections that affect the skin and which transmit from skin-to-skin contact, because it can be so easy to transmit these STIs from the kind of rubbing that’s common between two guys during foreplay and sex.
+Condoms do less of a stellar job at lowering the risk of infections that affect the skin and which transmit from skin-to-skin contact because it can be so easy to transmit these STIs from the common rubbing between two guys during foreplay and sex.

 The reality is that the more you expose each of the three major sites of potential infection—the oral region or throat, the genital area or urethra, or the anus or rectum—to an STI, the more you raise your chance of contracting an infection.
-This is known as cumulative, or overall, risk.
-Condoms, by creating a barrier between the penis and the rectum and anus, reduce such exposure and in turn reduce overall risk.
+This is known as cumulative or overall risk.
+Condoms, by creating a barrier between the penis and the rectum and anus, reduce such exposure and overall risk.

 How to use a condom

-- The first step to using a condom correctly is making certain it’s still usable.
-That’s why it’s important to check the expiration date on the condom package before opening it.
+- The first step to using a condom correctly is ensuring it’s still usable.
+That’s why it’s essential to check the expiration date on the condom package before opening it.
 Do not use condoms that have expired.
 Another way to check the freshness of a condom package is to feel for the air bubble.
-The easiest way to do this is to gently squeeze the package between your thumb and first finger.
-If the air bubble is there, it means that the package hasn’t been punctured.
+The easiest way is by gently squeezing the packet between your thumb and first finger.
+If the air bubble is there, the package hasn’t been punctured.

-- To open a condom package, tear carefully along the corner or edge.
+- To open a condom package, carefully tear along the corner or edge.
 Don’t use fingernails or scissors to open a condom package.
-The foil packets that condoms come in are pretty easy to tear.
-Using a sharp object increases the risk of ripping or tearing the condom along with the package.
+The foil packets that condoms come in are pretty easy to tear, and using a sharp object increases the risk of ripping or tearing the condom along with the package.

-- The “reservoir tip” of a condom isn’t actually large enough to hold the amount of semen contained in an ejaculation.
+- The “reservoir tip” of a condom isn’t large enough to hold the amount of semen contained in an ejaculation.
 You will therefore want to unroll the condom slightly before placing it on the penis.
-You do not need to do this step if you are using the condom over a sex toy.
+If you use a condom over a sex toy, you do not need to do this step.

-- After ejaculation, it is important to hold onto the condom at the base while the penis is withdrawn from the vagina, anus, or mouth.
+- After ejaculation, holding onto the condom at the base while the penis is withdrawn from the anus is essential.
 This should be done before the penis becomes less erect.
-Failing to hold onto the condom makes it more likely that the condom will slide off.
-It also increases the risk that it will leak.
+Failing to hold onto the condom makes it more likely that the condom will slide off, and it also increases the risk that it will leak.
 If a condom remains behind in your partner after withdrawal, twist the end of the condom shut before removing it.
 That will help contain any secretions.

 - Condoms go in the trash, not in the toilet.
-If they go in the toilet, your next date might need to be with a plumber.
+If they do, your next date might need to be with a plumber.
 When throwing away a condom after sex, it may be a good idea to wrap it in toilet paper or tissue to prevent it from leaking and making a mess.
 This is particularly true if you’re throwing away the condom in a trash can without a liner.

-- For long sessions, make sure to change condoms at least every 20 minutes.
+- Make sure to change condoms for long sessions at least every 20 minutes.

 - Always change condoms between partners!

-- Never use flavoured condoms for anal sex, they are made for oral sex only.
+- Never use flavored condoms for anal sex; they are made for oral sex only.

-- Never use 2 condoms for double protection.
-This doesn’t work and causes extra friction that can cause tears in the condom.
+- Never use two condoms for double protection; and this doesn’t work and causes extra friction that can cause tears in the condom.

 The conversation about safe and safer sex began with AIDS/HIV.
-For almost four decades there has been an increasing amount of fear and stigma around those living with this virus even as treatments have improved and infection is no longer a death sentence.
-Fear, shame and ignorance around having sex with a guy that is poz continues, even if you are HIV positive yourself.
-This is because our community has been flooded with lies, rumors and misinformation.
+For almost four decades, there has been an increasing amount of fear and stigma around those living with this virus even as treatments have improved and infection is no longer a death sentence.
+Fear, shame, and ignorance around having sex with a guy that is poz continues, even if you are HIV positive yourself.
+Our community has been flooded with lies, rumors, and misinformation.
 But here are the facts about having sex, even without a condom, with someone living with HIV.

-Treatment as Prevention (TasP) is the method of treating someone living with HIV with ART medications so that the virus is sufficiently suppressed in their body.
+Treatment as Prevention (TasP) is treating someone living with HIV with ART medications so that the virus is sufficiently suppressed in their body.
 This keeps him healthy and able to live a normal life span and sex life.
-But, it also means that he is uninfectious and unable to infect his partners with HIV, even if they have chosen to not use condoms.
-The PARTNER study is one of the latest studies of gay male couples, who had condemless sex, with one partner living with HIV and the other, HIV negative, also without the usage of PrEP.
-None of the HIV negative partners contracted HIV from his ART treated, undetectable partner!
+But, it also means that he is uninfectious and unable to infect his partners with HIV, even if they choose not to use condoms.
+The PARTNER study is one of the latest studies of gay male couples who had condomless sex, with one partner living with HIV and the other HIV negative, without using PrEP.
+None of the HIV-negative partners contracted HIV from his ART-treated, undetectable partner!

 The great news is that we no longer have to fear sex and intimacy with those who are living with HIV.
 And those infected don’t have to be concerned that they could even accidentally infect their sexual partners, with or without condom usage.
-This science not only helps reassure those in mixed status relationships but should also reduce the stigma around being sexually active with a guy living with HIV.
-This is the news we have waited a generation for!
+This science not only helps reassure those in mixed-status relationships but should also reduce the stigma around being sexually active with a guy living with HIV.
+This is the news we have waited for, for a generation!
 This is to be celebrated, not fought.